rubychilds/funcProgPrin/README.md

 ###Exercise 4
 Subtract takes two lists of Occurances, x and y and will calculate x - y.
 This is when x contains y elements and the occurance of the y element is less than or equal to the corresponding x occurance.

+##Assignment 6
+Focus on lazy evaluation.
+Implementation of the game [Bloxorz](http://www.coolmath-games.com/0-bloxorz/index.html) along with a solver of the game.

+###Exercise 1: Game Structure
+Involves determining if a position lies within a terrain along with finding a given character in a given terrain.
+Blocks builds a block in a given position and contains move functions, checks on whether it is standing as well as construction of the initial block.
+Blocks also eals with neighbours and legal moves.

+###Exercise 2: Solving the Game
+To be completed